mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 *Retransmission Source* and the receivers.

 Note-Topo-PtM-Trn-Translator:
-: Supports unicast paths between RTP sources and translators.
+: Supported for IP unicast paths between RTP sources and translators.

 Note-Topo-Mixer:
-: Supports unicast paths between RTP senders and mixers.
+: Supported for IP unicast paths between RTP senders and mixers.

 Note-Warn:
 : Quote from {{?RFC7667}}: *This topology is so problematic and it is so easy to get the RTCP processing wrong, that it is NOT RECOMMENDED to implement this topology.*

-# Connection Establishment and ALPN {#alpn}
+# Connection Establishment and Application-Layer Protocol Negotiation {#alpn}

-QUIC requires the use of ALPN {{!RFC7301}} tokens during connection setup.
-RoQ uses "roq" as ALPN token in the TLS handshake (see also
+QUIC requires the use of Application-Layer Protocol Negotiation (ALPN) {{!RFC7301}} tokens during connection setup.
+RoQ uses "roq" as the ALPN token, included as part of the TLS handshake (see also
 {{iana-considerations}}).

-Note that the use of a given RTP profile is not reflected in the ALPN token even though it could be considered part of the application usage.
-This is simply because different RTP sessions, which may use different RTP profiles, may be carried within the same QUIC connection.
+Note that the "roq" ALPN token is not tied to a specific RTP profile, even though the RTP profile could be considered part of the application usage.
+This allows different RTP sessions, which might use different RTP profiles, to be carried within the same QUIC connection.

 ## Draft version identification